-Query caching in Power BI Premium/Embedded
+Query caching in Power BI Premium or Power BI Embedded

-Organizations with Power BI Premium or Power BI Embedded can take advantage of query caching to speed up reports associated with a dataset.
-Query caching instructs the Premium/Embedded capacity to use its local caching service to maintain query results, avoiding having the underlying data source compute those results.
+Organizations with Power BI Premium or Power BI Embedded can take advantage of query caching to speed up reports associated with a semantic model.
+Query caching instructs the Power BI Premium or Power BI Embedded capacity to use its local caching service to maintain query results, avoiding having the underlying data source compute those results.

-Capacity default: Query caching Off
+- Capacity default: Query caching Off

-On: Use query caching for this dataset.
+- On: Use query caching for this semantic model.

 Considerations and limitations